athulrs177/mirror_test/README.md

 # mirror_test
-This is a test repo to to check mirroring with GitLab repo
+This is a test repo to to check mirroring with GitLab repo.

-This is the first edit after mirroring!